 Early assurance plans

-Each year, 20 SBU undergraduate students including incoming freshmen and eligible transfer students are guaranteed a reserved seat in our Master of Science in Occupational Therapy program.
+Each year, up to 20 incoming freshmen and eligible transfer students are guaranteed a reserved seat in our Master of Science in Occupational Therapy program.

 There is also an accelerated option that allows you to earn your B.S. and MSOT degrees in five years.
 Learn more about MSOT Early Assurance.